zessta/GenQ/SQL/SQLQuestions.md

 These operations allow you to dynamically reshape your data to fit your analysis needs.
 --------------------------------------------------------------------------------------------------------------

-Sure!
-Below are some SQL questions focused on recursive queries using Common Table Expressions (CTEs) to traverse hierarchical data, along with common mistakes that senior developers/architects might make.
-These questions are designed to be debugging exercises:

 ### Question 1: Basic Hierarchical Traversal